 F. Copies of any other information, in Optionor's possession or subject to Optionor’s control, as reasonably requested by Optionee.

-Optionor shall promptly deliver to Optionee: (i) any additional information reasonably required by Optionee, (ii) any Review Materials that are changed or otherwise altered, and (iii) any additional Review Materials received or otherwise obtained by Optionor following the delivery of Review Material contemplated above and before the Closing date.
+Optionor shall promptly deliver to Optionee: (i) any additional information reasonably required by Optionee, (ii) any Review Materials that are changed or otherwise altered, and (iii) any additional Review Materials received or otherwise obtained by Optionor following the delivery of Review Materials contemplated above and before the Closing date.

 7. Notice of Exercise